 This might ruffle some feathers out there, but yes, I think Far Cry 5 is one of the best games in the franchise.

 After Far Cry Primal disappointed, I was so amped to get a game that took full advantage of the PS4 technology.
 Also, the villain was badass.

 Set in the most rural American setting, 2018’s Far Cry game introduced a violent religious cult led by Joseph Seed.
 You play a cop determined to bring the church and its leaders down.

 Classic gameplay returned.
 And Far Cry 5 offered really interesting support characters.

 Like many fans, I was sceptical about Far Cry 6 at first.
-On paper, it had all the right ingredients of making a tremendous game: a menacing villain, a lush island paradise and plenty to shoot at.
+On paper, it had all the right ingredients to make a tremendous game: a menacing villain, a lush island paradise and plenty to shoot at.
 But could it top Far Cry 5?

 That said, the story is the only thing that brings the game down ever so slightly.

 The gameplay is as fun as ever.
-From going guns blazing on enemies to wing gliding to your next location to silently taking out guards with your bow and knife, Far Cry 6 has it all.
+From going guns blazing on enemies to wing gliding to your next location to silently taking out guards with your bow and knife, this game has it all.